 If you're interested in delivering a programme linked to one of our qualifications, you need to consult with us.
 We check that the programme you've designed fits within the qualification guidelines and is able to be effectively delivered and assessed in your context.

 To help those proposing to provide a programme of study, we are working closely with industry to develop guidance documents that outline specific conditions and requirements relating to the graduate profile outcomes in the qualifications.
 We'll continued to add this guidance as the specification documents are developed.

 There is no fee for us to provide comment on your proposed programme.
 However, if you're looking for more detailed input into your programme design, there might be a cost to this.

 As part of the NZQA programme approval process, you need a to supply a letter of acknowledgement from the relevant industry training organisation, that confirms you have consulted with the qualification developer.

-Before we can help you with this, we need a bit of information from you.
+Before we can help you with this, we need some information from you.
 We've listed this information below.